 Hormone levels dropping can cause all sorts of symptoms for women.
-About 85% of women experience some symptoms as they approach and transition through menopause.
-Most symptoms last for about 4 years from your last period, but one in every 10 women experience them for up to 12 years from the start of perimenopause to the end of menopause .
-There are many different symptoms linked to menopause - here, we explain what some of the most common are.
-We don't cover them all symptoms here - only the most common.
-It's important to know that there are lots of services and products that can help you along your journey.
+About 85% of women experience some hormone-related symptoms as they approach and transition through menopause.
+Most symptoms last for about 4 years after your last period, but one in every 10 women experience them for up to 12 years from the start of perimenopause to the end of menopause .
+There are many different symptoms linked to menopause.
+Here, we explain some of the most common.
+It's important to know there are lots of services and products that can help you along your menopause journey.

 These are the 'mothers' of the menopausal symptoms - affecting up to 70% of women in Western cultures .
-Hot flushes are when women experience an overwhelming sensation of extreme heat that washes wash over their body.
+Hot flushes are when women experience an overwhelming sensation of extreme heat that washes wash over their bodies.
 There's often very little warning that the change in temperature is coming.
 The intense heat often causes the skin to flush.
-Night sweats are hot flushes that happen at night - which can leave women waking up soaked in sweat.
+Night sweats are hot flushes that happen at night - these can leave women waking up soaked in sweat.

 Like all symptoms, their severity differs from one person to the next.
 We've spoken to women who have really bad hot flushes and night sweats and others who only experience them mildly.
 Have a read of our Hot Flushes and Night Sweats article's to learn more about them and the different ways to manage them.

-As oestrogen drops the structure of the genitals can change.
+As oestrogen drops, the structure of the genitals can change.
 Lower oestrogen causes the vaginal walls to become thinner.
-The pH of the vagina also increases - which allows bugs to grow causing infections.
+The pH of the vagina also increases - this may increase your risk for developing infections.
 The natural secretions your vagina produces will also reduce as oestrogen drops.
 This means less lubrication down there!
 Such changes can lead to feelings of itching, burning and pain when you pee.

-These changes are common - with up to 40% of women experiencing some vaginal symptoms.
+These changes are common with up to 40% of women experiencing some vaginal symptoms.
 Vaginal dyness is one of the most ignored symptoms experienced by women and only half of those suffering seek help!
-Don't be embarassed to tell your health practitioner about your symptoms - it's the only way they can help!
+Don't be hesitant to tell your health care provider about your symptoms; it's the only way they can help!